smithgeek/voyager-documentation/docs/dependency-injection.md

 }
 ```

 Finally you can also add parameters to your handler method to have them injected.
-The only requirement is that the first parameter is your request object.

 ```cs
 public class MyEndpoint